parse-community/parse-server/README.md

 # GraphQL

 [GraphQL](https://graphql.org/), developed by Facebook, is an open-source data query and manipulation language for APIs.
 In addition to the traditional REST API, Parse Server automatically generates a GraphQL API based on your current application schema.
+Parse Server also allows you to define your custom GraphQL queries and mutations, whose resolvers can be bound to your cloud code functions.

 ## Running